jensendarren/gitlab-kubernetes-aws-eks/README.md

 Just click the 'install' button next to Gitlab Runner.

 Note that the Storage Class should already be applied.

+### Setting the DNS for the application domain

+Basically, we need to set a wildcard DNS entry that points to the ELB endpoint.

+For example, if your domain is `example.com` and your ELB DNS Name is `a05338436cbd711e98e8a027800492e8-2140553012.ap-southeast-1.elb.amazonaws.com` then you need to add a DNS entry (using Route 53 for example) as follows:

+*.stemware.io.
+A   ALIAS dualstack.a05338436cbd711e98e8a027800492e8-2140553012.ap-southeast-1.elb.amazonaws.com.

+Read the details on [how to add this entry in Route 53](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/using-domain-names-with-elb.html?icmpid=docs_elb_console#dns-associate-custom-elb).

 ### Troubleshooting